zthxxx/react-dev-inspector/README.md

 - **Stage 1 - Compile Time**

   - [webpack loader] inject source file path/line/column to JSX data attributes props (use babel)
-  - [webpack plugin] inject PWD (current working directory) env define for runtime

 - **Stage 2 - Web React Runtime**

   - [React component] `Inspector` Component in react, for listen hotkeys, and request api to dev-server for open IDE.

-    Specific, when you click a component DOM, the `Inspector` will try to obtain its source file info (path/line/column) and PWD path (both injected in Stage 1), then request launch-editor api (in stage 3) with absolute file path.
+    Specific, when you click a component DOM, the `Inspector` will try to obtain its source file info (path/line/column), then request launch-editor api (in stage 3) with absolute file path.

 - **Stage 3 - Dev-server Side**

-  - [middleware] setup  `createLaunchEditorMiddleware` in webpack dev-server (or other dev-server), to open file in IDE according to the request params.
+  - [middleware] setup  `launchEditorMiddleware` in webpack dev-server (or other dev-server), to open file in IDE according to the request params.

     **Only need** in development mode,and you want to open IDE when click a component element.